Chapter 4: Children

 If your case is not urgent you will have to follow the pre-action procedures and try FDR before you can file an application to the court (unless one of the other exemptions to complying with pre-action procedures or attending FDR applies to you).
 (See section 4.2).

-Normally you need to serve (formally notify by giving a copy of the court documents) the other parent when you make a court application, but if you cannot find the other parent or if the situation is very urgent, you may be able to get the court to hear your application ex parte (without the other parent having been served).
+Normally you need to serve (formally notify by giving a copy of the court documents) the other parent or party(ies) when you make a court application, but if you cannot find the other parent or party(ies), or if the situation is very urgent, you may be able to get the court to hear your application ex parte (without the other parent or party(ies) having been served).

-If your child has been taken and you think you need a recovery order, it is very important you get legal advice right away.
+If the child has been taken and you think you need a recovery order, it is very important you get legal advice right away.

-What if I do not know where my children have been taken?
+What if I do not know where the children have been taken?

 I am worried about the children being taken overseas.
 Can I stop the children being taken overseas?

-If your children have current passports and your partner has access to the passports or can get a passport for the children, your children could be taken overseas without your knowledge.
-If you are afraid your ex-partner will take the children out of Australia, get legal advice straight away.
+If the children have current passports and the other parent has access to the passports or can get a passport for the children, the children could be taken overseas without your knowledge.
+If you are afraid someone will take the children out of Australia, get legal advice straight away.

 Important Information

-There are some steps you can take to prevent your children from being taken overseas without your consent.
+There are some steps you can take to prevent the children from being taken overseas without your consent.

 If the children already have passports, keep the passports in a safe place.